nlpub/watset-java/README.md

 $ java -jar watset.jar -i graph.txt -o sense-graph.txt graph -s -l mcl
 ```

-The output file will be written virtually in the same ABC format as the input graph, but each node will be provided with the numerical sense identifier preceded by the suffix `#`.
-This feature simplifies the integration into the other graph processing pipelines.
+The output file will be written virtually in the same ABC format as the input graph, but each node will be provided with a numerical sense identifier preceded by the suffix `#`.
+This feature simplifies the integration into other graph processing pipelines.

 ### MaxMax